skyshore2001/plc-access/README.md

 	php plc-access.php -h 192.168.1.101 DB1.1:byte[2]=125,225

+If element count is less than the specified count, 0 is padded; or truncated if element count is greater.

+	php plc-access.php -h 192.168.1.101 DB1.1:byte[20]=9,10
+	set first 2 bytes to 9,10, and others to 0

 **read/write char/string:**

 `char[capacity]` type is fixed-length string.
 Write function will pad 0 if `length<capacity`, or truncate to capacity if `length>capacity`.